Something for everyone during Period 5

 P5aLive – The Sound of Period 5!

-We look forward to whatever great ideas evolve and develop during the rest of this year as both pupils and teachers endeavour to expand our achievements.
+We look forward to whatever great ideas evolve and develop during the rest of this year as pupils and teachers endeavour to expand our achievements.

 If you have an interest in Art and all things creative, this is the Club for you.
 Here you can work on and extend current projects.
 However, for the brave and the bold, you can explore new techniques and work outside your comfort zone and so acquire new skills to achieve dazzling results, working with different media from computers to crayons!
 Get Creative!